Skip to main content

 Wet and green wood are actually easier on your chipper than dry seasoned wood.
 Here's what's actually different about chipping wet material.

 The short answer: yes, and it’s often the best time to chip.
 The longer answer is that “wet” means two different things — freshly-cut green wood, and rain-soaked or decaying wood — and they chip differently.
+If you’re still deciding on a chipper, our buying guide covers what to look for including feed systems that handle wet material well.

 01